-The industry description is a warehouse package stacking facility--next day delivery, regular delivery, types etc.
+The industry description is a warehouse package stacking facility--next day delivery, regular delivery, types, etc.

 The team competed at competing at the Ray High School qualifying event at Kearny, AZ getting 2nd on the day and bringing home the sportsmanship trophy.
 They also competed at the EVIT Expo Qualifying event and got to the semi-finals by being chosen by the top team of the day as a partner.
 They again received the sportsmanship trophy for the positive team to team interaction, talking to the judges and resetting the field after every match they participated in.
-For the first time, Northern Schools will have a competition at Prescott January 31.
+For the first time, Northern Schools will have a competition at Prescott on January 31.

-The team consists of Joseph Holl, Bryant Martin, James Sumpter, Jedde Bowman, David Alejandro, David Hung, Rion Stimmel, Larsen Yazzie and Ed Heward.
-As a result of team work, good programming, and James Sumpter's driving skills the team received an invitation to the state Vex competition and an opportunity to qualify for nationals and worlds.
+The team consists of Joseph Holl, Bryant Martin, James Sumpter, Jedde Bowman, David Alejandro, David Hung, Rion Stimmel, Larsen Yazzie, and Ed Heward.
+As a result of teamwork, good programming, and James Sumpter's driving skills the team received an invitation to the state Vex competition and an opportunity to qualify for nationals and worlds.

 As a mixed level team, they are already thinking about next year.
-It is a junior/senior level program at Holbrook High with some NPC dual credit available.
-The sophomore level robots are the Lego Mindstorm robots programmed using NXT software and introducing Vex Robotics through Virtual World.
+It is a junior/senior-level program at Holbrook High with some NPC dual credit available.
+The sophomore-level robots are the Lego Mindstorm robots programmed using NXT software and introducing Vex Robotics through Virtual World.